Roshanakk/Roshanakk/README.md

 My name is Roxane, I'm a software engineer student and graduated with a Master's degree in management at ESSEC Business School.

-I am working now as a Product Engineer Intern at Sonaar startup in Brussels.
-Currently looking for professional opportunities in Paris !
+Just completed an internship as a Product Engineer Intern at Sonaar startup in Brussels.
+Currently looking for professional opportunities !
 <br>